-Property taxes are the chief revenue source for the District; approximately 97.3 percent of total revenues for the year ended June 30, 2017 were property tax revenues.
-The 1997 property tax limitation rolled back assessed values to 90 percent of 1995-96 levels, established permanent tax rates and limited assessed value growth for individual properties to 3 percent per year.
+Property taxes are the chief revenue source for the District; approximately 93 percent of total revenues for the year ended June 30, 2019 were property tax revenues.
+The 1997 property tax limitation established permanent tax rates and limited assessed value growth for individual properties to 3 percent per year.
 Certain taxes, such as those to pay bonded debt, were exempted from Measure 50 reductions.

 The District has been accumulating resources for future capital construction of a new Clackamas County Extension Education Center, since formation of the District in 2008.
 As of fiscal year 2015-16, the District received approval from the Board of County Commissioners to site the new facility on existing County owned land.
 In Spring of 2017, the Board of County Commissioners approved a preliminary design plan and estimated construction cost of approximately \$10 million dollars.
-Design and permitting are in progress and construction is expected to begin in the latter part of fiscal year 2017-18.
+Design and permitting are in progress and construction is expected to begin in fiscal year 2019-20.
+The District plans on funding the building from both District sources and other sources to be determined at a future date.